erickson-figueroa/ai-real-estate-app/README.md

     - Poetry for dependency management

 - Database
-    - Local housing listing database
+    - Local housing listing database using PostgreSQL

 - Others:
     - Open Street Map with leafletjs javascript library to show the location of the properties